VeldaKiara/rickmorty/README.md

 The code above creates an instance of the Apollo client with the URL(Uniform Resource Locators) of the Rick and Morty API GraphQL endpoint.
 The App component is wrapped with the Apollo provider component to pass the client to all child components.

 ### Query Implementation
 Create a file called `characters.js` inside the `src` folder.
-The file will contain the query and any other functions that you would like to add.
+The file will contain the query and any other functions that you want to add.
-Inside the file add the following code:
+Inside the file, add the following code:
 ```js
 import { gql } from '@apollo/client';